Company FAQs

 2Does the information obtained with conventional culture correlate with MicroGenDX lab results?

 Multiplex and comprehensive molecular technology is more sensitive than culture and can reliably detect multiple organisms in the specimen in the presence of antimicrobial therapy.
-NGS removes the human bias and variation of culture from microbiology laboratories, and does not require organism viability.
-Results may not always correlate due to the fact that NGS can detect organisms that are not readily grown in culture.
+NGS removes the human bias and variation of culture from microbiology laboratories and does not require organism viability.
+Results may not always correlate because NGS can detect organisms not readily grown in culture.

 3What is the sensitivity and specificity for NGS